srobo/docs/programming/sr/index.md

 SR Module
 =========

-Student Robotics has written a module &mdash; `sr.robot`  &mdash; which is used to interface with the hardware.
+Student Robotics has written a module &mdash; `sr.robot3`  &mdash; which is used to interface with the hardware.
 It handles all the low-level interactions so you don't have to.
 To set the output power of output 0 of the first motor board to -30%, for example, you would simply write: